 The journey to the cloud is very different for every company, as there is no one-size-fits-all migration plan.
 Each IT asset to be migrated is distinctive when it comes to - performance, cost, and complexity.
 So you can't move all components to the cloud with a single method.
 Developing a roadmap for the migration will answer the questions of what, how, and in what order to move these components.
 This is where the cloud migration strategies come into the picture.

-6 R's of cloud migration
+The 6 R's of Cloud Migration

 With this approach, you "lift and shift" your applications, workloads, or databases from on-premises applications or servers to the cloud with no changes.
 This "lift and shift" pattern shifts data assets from on-premises to cloud infrastructure, especially embraced for large-scale migrations.
 Moreover, it also enhances the speed and performance of the cloud at a lower cost.

 For instance, One of the UK's leading securities and facilities management companies had an extensive IT infrastructure to serve a wide array of organizational operations.
 It can save 40-50% costs by moving from an on-premise CapEx to a cloud-based OpEx model.
 It utilized the 'lift and shift' approach to migrate its entire IT operations to AWS cloud, including client desktop services, multiple websites, and SQL databases.

 This 'lift, tinker, and shift' strategy is an improved version of rehosting.
 Re-platform enables you to make configurational changes to the applications to suit the cloud environment without transposing their core architecture.
 Developers generally apply this approach to change the way apps interact with the database to run on managed platforms such as Google CloudSQL or Amazon RDS.